F.A.Q – Canoeing

 The 18 km «Classic» courses in class 1 (Vayrac-Saint-Sozy, Saint-Sozy-Souillac) are not technically more difficult than those of 1h30 but they are simply longer.

-You will be asked to keep it on a leash on the Leisure Base.
+You will be asked to keep your dog on a leash at the leisure centers and on the bus.

 The reservation for a day or half-day trip is not mandatory, but strongly recommended in high season.
 The availability of equipment cannot be guaranteed to people without a reservation, especially on sunny days!